There is no booking system except for a few managed by NPWS. It gets very busy during long weekends,

 Yarrangobilly Caves House

-Booked through the NPWS Tumut Visitors Centre:
+All can be booked through the NPWS Tumut Visitors Centre:

 The Old Butter Factory, Adelong Road, Tumut, NSW 2720